bprinty/Flask-Authorize/docs/usage.rst

     - ``groups`` - A list of groups associated with the content.
     - ``permissions`` - JSON data encoding permissions for the content.

-* ``OwnerGroupsPermissionsMixin``: A mixin that enables both user and multi-group authorization with a content item.
-The database columns included in this mixin are:

-    - ``owner`` - The owner of the content.
-Defaults to the current_user when the object was created.
-    - ``groups`` - Groups associated with the content.
-    - ``permissions`` - JSON data encoding permissions for the content.

 Role/Group Authorization